Praxen

 ./reports/.

-This is also the right pattern when the scan follows a remit-authoring session — if Praxen drafted the remit and then immediately scans, the same context holds everything it just read, and Step 4 will be shallow.
+This is also the right pattern when the scan follows a remit-authoring session — if Praxen drafted the remit and then immediately scans, the same context holds everything it just read, and the artifact sweep will be shallow.
 Finish the remit, confirm it, then start a fresh scan session.

 File Purpose